donejs/donejs/docs/guides/guide.md

 Now let's add the form to create new messages.
 The form two-way binds the `name` and `body` properties to the component's view-model and calls `send()` when hitting the enter key in the message input.

-Update `src/messages/messages.stache` to look like this:

-@sourceref guides/guide/steps/11-create-messages/messages.stache
-@highlight 18-30

-Next we have to implement the `send()` method.
+First we have to implement the `send()` method.
 Update `src/messages/messages.js` to this:

 @sourceref guides/guide/steps/11-create-messages/messages.js
 @highlight 5,8-18

 The `send()` method takes the `name` and `message` properties from the view-model and creates a `Message` instance, saving it to the server.
 Once saved successfully, it sets the message to an empty string to reset the input field.

+Next update `src/messages/messages.stache` to look like this:

+@sourceref guides/guide/steps/11-create-messages/messages.stache
+@highlight 18-30

 You can now enter your name and a message!
 It will automatically appear in our messages list.